-The only ones we’d recommend it are the ones who only need a quick and portable solution for casual gaming and everyday use because if your goal is to gradually improve your rig over the years and keep up with the current trends, this PC will not allow you to do that.
+The only ones we’d recommend it for are the ones who only need a quick and portable solution for casual gaming and everyday use.
+Because if your goal is to gradually improve your rig over the years and keep up with the current trends, this PC will not allow you to do that.

 - Extremely fast NVMe storage

 HP Pavilion Gaming Desktop 690-0010

 The following two PCs are hands down the best on this list.
 However, they are also the most expensive, both of them coming in at $550.